rsmp-nordic/rsmp_validator/docs/pages/configuring.md

 The component ids (e.g. `KK+AG9998=001TC000` in the example above) must match the components in the equipment.
 Otherwise tests will fail.

 Note that each component must be defined as a hash in the YAML file, be using a training colon.
-As the example above show, the hash will ususally be empty.
+As the example above show, the hash will usually be empty.
 (Items are used to configure components when you run local RSMP site, e.g. a TLC emulator.)

 ## Timeouts
 Timeouts are defined in seconds.
 Timeouts should be set as low as possible while, still giving the site time to respond correctly before tests times out and report errors.